 PCAOB Standards: All case questions in the fourth edition have been revised to incorporate the eight new standards adopted by the PCAOB (i.e., AS 8 - AS 15) that relate to the auditors assessment of and response to risk in an audit and that include guidance related to audit planning, supervision, materiality, and evidence.
 As a result, this book provides students with extensive opportunities to apply technical knowledge to auditing contexts.

 New cases on Bernie Madoff: Three new cases that provide important details about the historic fraud perpetrated by Bernie Madoff have been added along with one revised case.

-The third new case, Case 3.6 - Bernard L. Madoff Investment and Securities: A Focus on Related Party Transactions is designed to highlight the important relationship enjoyed by Bernie Madoff with the many "feeder funds? that were instrumental to attracting investors into the Madoff fund.
-The case provides instructors with an opportunity to learn that Madoff did not charge a fee on the money it managed.
+The 3rd new case, Case 3.6 - Bernard L. Madoff Investment and Securities: A Focus on Related Party Transactions is designed to highlight the important relationship enjoyed by Bernie Madoff with many "feeder funds? that were instrumental to attracting investors into the Madoff fund.
+The case provides instructors with an opportunity to learn Madoff did not charge a fee on the money it managed.

-The fourth Madoff case, Case 2.6 Bernard L. Madoff Investment and Securities: A Focus on Auditors' and Accountants' Legal Liability has been revised to reflect the latest developments related to Madoff's accountant, David Friehling.
-In addition, the case highlights the possible legal liability faced by auditors of the feeder funds.
+The 4th Madoff case, Case 2.6 Bernard L. Madoff Investment and Securities: A Focus on Auditors' and Accountants' Legal Liability has been revised to reflect latest developments related to Madoff's accountant, David Friehling.
+In addition, the case highlights possible legal liability faced by auditors of the feeder funds.